TanStack/ranger/README.md

 }
 ```

-Here is an exmaple of building and using a logarithmic interpolator!
+Here is an example of building and using a logarithmic interpolator!

 ```javascript
 import { useRanger } from 'react-ranger'